AccessLite/BoardingPass/Week 3 - MVP/TechNotes/README.md

 ---
 ### Style Manager

 We'll need something to coordinate app-wide stylistic changes to both color and font.
+Ideally I see this being implemented in a singleton-like (if not, just like a singleton) way.

 #### Font